BS + MS IN STATISTICS (3+2 PROGRAM)

 College Station, TX 77843-3143

-The deadline to apply for admission to the FastTrack program is June 1, 2019.
+The deadline to apply for admission to the FastTrack program is June 1 each year.
 All application materials, supporting documents, and letters of recommendation must be submitted by this deadline to be considered.